Āpiha Ao Koiora

 - educate the public about animal and plant pests and how to control them

-- prepare reports or charges against any law breakers.
+- prepare reports or charges against any breaches of the Biosecurity Act

 Skills and knowledge

-- knowledge of pest plants and animals in their region and the strategies used to eliminate them
+- pest plants and animals in their region and the strategies used to eliminate them

-- knowledge of pesticides and how to safely use and handle them.
+- pesticides and how to safely use and handle them.

 - usually work regular business hours

 - work in offices and outdoors in forests, national parks and on private land where pests are being monitored or eradicated.

 What's the job really like?